chris-short/chrisshort.net/content/post/baltimore-go-june-meeting---go-to-the-rescue-saving-devops-from-tls-turmoil/index.md

 slug = "baltimore-go-june-meeting---go-to-the-rescue-saving-devops-from-tls-turmoil"
-tags = ["speaking", "talks", "devops", "go", "golang", "baltimore", "tls"] title = "Baltimore Go June Meeting - Go to the Rescue: Saving DevOps from TLS Turmoil" image = "/baltimore-go-june-meeting-go-to-the-rescue-saving-devops-from-tls-turmoil/This_is_Fine_Gopher.png" imagecap = "Gopher Art Always Courtesy of [Ashley McNamara](https://github.com/ashleymcnamara/gophers)" aliases = [
+tags = ["speaking", "talks", "devops", "go", "golang", "baltimore", "tls"] title = "Baltimore Go June Meeting - Go to the Rescue: Saving DevOps from TLS Turmoil" aliases = [
      "baltimore-go-june-meeting---go-to-the-rescue-saving-devops-from-tls-turmoil"
 ]
+[cover]
+image = "/baltimore-go-june-meeting-go-to-the-rescue-saving-devops-from-tls-turmoil/This_is_Fine_Gopher.png"
+caption = "Gopher Art Always Courtesy of [Ashley McNamara](https://github.com/ashleymcnamara/gophers)"
 +++

 I was in the DC metro area when I received an e-mail about the [Baltimore Go Meetup](https://www.meetup.com/BaltimoreGolang/) happening on June 5th.
 Since I was nearby, I decided to go ahead and RSVP to the event.
 I mentioned this on Twitter and shortly thereafter [Johnny Boursiquot wondered if I could speak](https://twitter.com/jboursiquot/status/1003733156871237633).